tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    the datagram payload must be the beginning of a record.
 Records may not span datagrams.

-   Some transports, such as DCCP [DCCP] provide their own sequence numbers.
+   Some transports, such as DCCP {{RFC4340}} provide their own sequence numbers.
 When carried over those transports, both the DTLS and the transport sequence numbers will be present.
 Although this introduces a small amount of inefficiency, the transport layer and DTLS sequence numbers serve different purposes; therefore, for conceptual simplicity, it is superior to use both sequence numbers.
-In the future, extensions to DTLS may be specified that allow the use of only one set of sequence numbers for deployment in constrained environments.

-   Some transports, such as DCCP, provide congestion control for traffic carried over them.
+   Some transports provide congestion control for traffic carried over them.
 If the congestion window is sufficiently narrow, DTLS handshake retransmissions may be held rather than transmitted immediately, potentially leading to timeouts and spurious retransmission.
-When DTLS is used over such transports, care should be taken not to overrun the likely congestion window.
-[DCCPDTLS] defines a mapping of DTLS to DCCP that takes these issues into account.
+When DTLS is used over such transports, care should be taken not to overrun the likely congestion window. {{RFC5238}}
+   defines a mapping of DTLS to DCCP that takes these issues into account.

-####  PMTU Issues
+##  PMTU Issues

    In general, DTLS's philosophy is to leave PMTU discovery to the application.
 However, DTLS cannot completely ignore PMTU for three
    reasons:

 -  The DTLS record framing expands the datagram size, thus lowering the effective PMTU from the application's perspective.

-   -  In some implementations, the application may not directly talk to the network, in which case the DTLS stack may absorb ICMP [RFC1191] "Datagram Too Big" indications or ICMPv6 [RFC4443] "Packet Too Big" indications.
+-  In some implementations, the application may not directly talk to the network, in which case the DTLS stack may absorb ICMP
+   {{RFC1191}} "Datagram Too Big" indications or ICMPv6 {{RFC4443}}
+   "Packet Too Big" indications.

 -  The DTLS handshake messages can exceed the PMTU.

    In order to deal with the first two issues, the DTLS record layer SHOULD behave as described below.

    If PMTU estimates are available from the underlying transport protocol, they should be made available to upper layer protocols.
 In
    particular:

 -  For DTLS over UDP, the upper layer protocol SHOULD be allowed to obtain the PMTU estimate maintained in the IP layer.

 -  For DTLS over DCCP, the upper layer protocol SHOULD be allowed to obtain the current estimate of the PMTU.

 -  For DTLS over TCP or SCTP, which automatically fragment and reassemble datagrams, there is no PMTU limitation.
 However, the upper layer protocol MUST NOT write any record that exceeds the maximum record size of 2^14 bytes.

    The DTLS record layer SHOULD allow the upper layer protocol to discover the amount of record expansion expected by the DTLS processing.
-Note that this number is only an estimate because of block padding and the potential use of DTLS compression.

-   If there is a transport protocol indication (either via ICMP or via a refusal to send the datagram as in Section 14 of [DCCP]), then the DTLS record layer MUST inform the upper layer protocol of the error.
+   If there is a transport protocol indication (either via ICMP or via a refusal to send the datagram as in Section 14 of {{RFC4340}}), then the DTLS record layer MUST inform the upper layer protocol of the error.

-   The DTLS record layer SHOULD NOT interfere with upper layer protocols performing PMTU discovery, whether via [RFC1191] or [RFC4821] mechanisms.
+   The DTLS record layer SHOULD NOT interfere with upper layer protocols performing PMTU discovery, whether via {{RFC1191}} or {{RFC4821}}
+   mechanisms.
 In particular:

 -  Where allowed by the underlying transport protocol, the upper layer protocol SHOULD be allowed to set the state of the DF bit (in IPv4) or prohibit local fragmentation (in IPv6).

 -  If the underlying transport protocol allows the application to request PMTU probing (e.g., DCCP), the DTLS record layer should honor this request.

    The final issue is the DTLS handshake protocol.
 From the perspective of the DTLS record layer, this is merely another upper layer